...promoting international research...

 However, Open Access journal publishing has created a number of entirely new copyright models.
 These copyright models stand in contrast to the model used by traditional academic journals in which the copyright is effectively transferred from the author to the journal publisher, with only minor variations in practice.
 The emergence of the Creative Commons has changed the copyright slogan "all rights reserved" into the slogan "some rights reserved," and has created various types of licences whereby the creators can protect their works while still encouraging certain defined uses.

-ARJ is a strong advocate of the Creative Commons licence 'attribution'.
+ARJ is a strong advocate of the Creative Commons licence CC BY 4.0 'attribution'.
 This licence guarantees to the author the moral rights – the right to be cited through a proper citation – but otherwise gives broad permission to use and reuse the article, including for commercial purposes.